mansimane16/Backend-Developer-Assignment/README.md

 🔍 Assumptions

-    First row of the CSV is the header
+   -First row of the CSV is the header

-    Fields name.firstName, name.lastName, and age are always present
+   -Fields name.firstName, name.lastName, and age are always present

-    Dot-separated keys are converted into nested JSON
+   -Dot-separated keys are converted into nested JSON

-    All fields starting with address. are grouped under the address field
+   -All fields starting with address. are grouped under the address field

-    All other extra fields go under additional_info
+   -All other extra fields go under additional_info